rheinbaylab/cDNA-detector/README.md

                         attribute to show transcript id.
                         - default transcript_id
 ```
-`annotation` input file can be GTF or BED format, `genome` are genome sequences.
-The chromosome names in genome sequences must be consistent with chromosome names in GTF/BED files.
+`annotation` input file can be GTF or BED format, `genome` is the genome sequence.
+The chromosome names in the genome sequences must be consistent with chromosome names in GTF/BED files.
-If input file are BED format, only first 3 or 4 columns will be required and used.
-Details can be identified in [BED format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1.com).
+If the input file is in BED format, only the first 3 or 4 columns will be required and used.
+Details can be found in [BED format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1.com).

 By default, chrM is excluded due to high read accumulation in sequencing experiments.
 It can be added back to the analysis workflow with `--chr_include chrM`.